pce2zion/nibssPay/README.md

 NibssPay is a simulation of the Nibbs interface.
 This simulation demonstrates how transactions are received, processed and sent to the beneficiary Bank.
 For the purpose of this simulation, transactions received into nibss system are assumed to be automatically decrypted.

+this project was built on java 11 and spring boot 3.3.
+I used an SQL database for persistence.
+Sql databases are mostly encouraged for transactions because of their ACID properties Database used - MySQL
+Persistence framework used - Spring data JPA

+Details of database connectivity are shown in the application.properties file

 //doTransfer (POST)
 The doTransfer endpoint accepts payment from the sender institution via the controller, and processes it, it first checks if the sender details are valid.
 This is a simulation of an api call to validate the sender account.
 I mocked account details into an account database and called it from there.